djellalmohamedaniss/uncontroversial-debate-solver/readme.md

 ## Installation

-After downloading the project, open the terminal in the root of your project and the follow this [tutorial](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+After downloading the project, open the terminal in the root of your project and follow this [tutorial](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 At the end, your virtual python environment will be set to install the following libraries:

 the library [networkx](https://networkx.github.io/) is used to manipulate and create directed graphs.